 Service to Members includes assistance with managing incidents and guidance on claims presentation.
-Two new claims were notified during the year ended 20 February 2016 which are fully reinsured.
+There were no new claims notified during the year ended 20 February 2017.
 The Association continues to advise Members on measures to prevent and deter pirate attacks and on the terms of contracts for security teams.
 It was also able to assist cruise and passenger ship Members who required "Blue Cards" for war risks liabilities under the terms of the EU Passenger Liability Regulation, which came into force on 31 December 2012.